magento/devdocs/guides/v2.1/cloud/onboarding/onboarding-tasks.md

     -   Or you can access a store URL available through the [Project Web Interface]({{ page.baseurl }}/cloud/project/projects.html).
 For the store URL, add /admin at the end.
 A login panel displays.

 1. Click the forgot Password link and complete the process to change the password.
-1. Login to the Admin panel using the username Admin and newly changed password.
+1. Login to the Admin panel using the default username (Project Owner email address) and the newly changed password.

-If you receive an error, you may need to add admin variables for `ADMIN_EMAIL`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD`.
-Trial accounts should already have the `ADMIN_EMAIL` variable configured for them.
+If you receive an error, you might need to add admin variables for `ADMIN_EMAIL`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD`.
+Trial accounts should already have the `ADMIN_EMAIL` and `ADMIN_USERNAME` variables configured on the account.
+Initially, both the email and username are set to the default value which is the Project Owner email address.